wrightmat/dnd-eberron/characters/Hawthorne Winters.md

 - Owns an Inn in a small town in Sarlona (Ardhmen, Syrkarn).
 - His daughter (Lyra) left for Strixhaven, even though Hawthorne objected initially, and then disappeared without a trace.
+- Hawthorne has parents that live elsewhere in town.
+He hasn't seen Lyra's mother in years, they divorced before Lyra has even old enough to remember her.

 ### Motivation and Goal(s)